 How Are You Putting Your Small Business at Risk?

 Hackers prefer to target companies that are in valuable verticals and that are vulnerable.
 After all, some organizations, such as the CIA, are valuable but next to impossible to hack.
 Other organizations, such as your local pizzeria, are vulnerable to attack but offer hackers little by way of value.

 What criminals most desire is businesses that offer both value and vulnerability.
 If your small business offers both, you’ll want to pay attention to next two sections.

-Because you can’t do much about being a valuable target to hackers (short of getting out of the sector you’re in), you must focus your attention on reducing your vulnerability.
+Because you can’t do much about being a valuable target to hackers (short of getting out of the sector you’re in), you must focus your attention on reducing your risk with managed vulnerability testing services.
 Here are the four top ways that business owners put their companies at risk.

 1. Inadequate training

 Your top weakness as an employer is your people: A whopping 91% of cyberattacks begin with a spear-phishing email, according to Trend Micro.

 Because your employees are your weakest link, employee training is where you must invest a large portion of your resources.

 And this training can’t simply be a 30-minute security video that you require your staff to endure once each year.
 Cybersecurity training must be both comprehensive and continual.

 You also must ensure that your training is always up-to-date.
 You can’t afford to regurgitate the same training modules repeatedly.
 Your enemy isn’t just hackers — it’s employee apathy.